Rolling Admissions for 2023-2024 are now open!

 Our educational philosophy is simple.
 Students learn best by doing, and our teaching team applies a variety of proven techniques to ensure that students are active participants in their own learning each and every day.

 - All of our students participate in inquiry-driven learning activities where their own curiosity and enthusiasm act as catalysts.

 - We apply the well-respected "Harkness Method" during our class discussions to put students in control of the conversation.

-- Students learn to ask questions and discover their own answers under the guidance of our IB-trained teaching staff.
+- Students learn to ask questions and discover their own answers under the guidance of our trained teaching staff.

-- Our program encourages students to develop the character traits central to the IB Learner Profile and develop a lifelong love of learning.
+- Our program encourages students to develop strong character traits, international mindedness, and a lifelong love of learning.

 Every student participates actively in each classroom session, enhancing their focus and improving content retention.